danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    Due to privacy concerns, the query text is not shown in the Query Performance Insight

-   To access query text, connect to the *mysql* database and execute
+   To access query text, execute:

    ```sql
    SELECT *